brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 We need to add a new input field to that mutation, to register that extra 'about' text, and we can add that field inside our InformationInput object.
 So let's start by changing our schema:

+> This is the InformationInput type definition in our schema.
+We are going to add the "about" field to it.
+It's a String and it's not required.
+It would be required if it was "String!".
+We also refine the descriptions here.
+> *input-object* is a specific object type to receive data.
 ```json
 #InformationInput.types.yml